AdamBoley/Fleet-Command/README.md

 The decision to use 2 functions to update the enemy_group_strength, enemy_losses, player_ships and player_losses dictionaries was taken when I realised that the fight_engagement function had become very large, with much repetition.

 The decision to refactor the fight_engagement function so that the firepower_factor and losses_factor variables were calculated dynamically rather than being static depending on tactic and the value of the effective_firepower_difference variable was taken when I realised that adding IF / ELIF statements to capture a sufficient number of situations would make the function very large and difficult to tweak.
-The dynamic calculation solution is both smaller and far more elegant, with only the bare minimum of repetition.
+The dynamic calculation solution using Lanchester's Square Law is both smaller and far more elegant, with only the bare minimum of repetition.
 The dynamic calculation approach also models an engagement more realistically - when one side possesses overwhelming strength in numbers or firepower, it suffers very few casualties because enemy firepower is spread out over a large number of targets.
 When numbers are more even, the player suffers more casualties, which is an incentive to the player to whittle down the enemy numbers before 'going in for the kill', so to speak.

 When implementing the concept of experience through the player_experience variable and modification of the update_enemy function, I initially considered two methods of adding experience.
 The first method mimicked the method employed in many modern Role Playing Games such as the Fallout series, where each action, no matter how small, gives experience - picking a lock gains might give 10XP, whereas persuading a merchant to lower their prices might give 50XP.
 In Fleet Command, this method would add 0.01 to the player_experience variable each time the player decided to conduct a firing run, i.e. each time the fight_engagement was called.
 This would give the player's crews a small amount of experience each time they clashed with the enemy.
 The second method mimicked the method used in table-top roleplay games and wargames such as Dungeons & Dragons, where each player is awarded a set amount of experience points when a quest is completed, no matter what actions each player did.
 In Fleet Command, this method would add a flat value of 0.1 to the player_experience variable each time they decide to fight an enemy group via the fight_battle function, no matter how many times they engage via the fight_engagement function.
 Put simply - if the player fights, they gain experience.

 Ultimately, I went with the second method, as the first method would create an incentive for the player to always engage with option 1 - the safest approach.
-This would quickly bore a player.
+This would quickly bore a player, and could lead to players becoming overpowered by virtue of conducting many firing runs.
 I also considered that any kind of experience in any field is often not gained in the heat of the moment, but only after a period of analysis and reflection, when new procedures, processes, doctrines and so on can be developed and implemented.

 I implemented the concept of experience as a way of balancing out the player's losses - when they fight, losses are pretty much inevitable due to the calculations, but the experience gained by the player's crews counters this.